YahooArchive/mojito/docs/dev_guide/faq/index.rst

 .. _moj_yui:
 .. topic:: **Can I repurpose or extend existing YUI modules?**

-    Although Mojit developers will have access to a library of modules, we realistically expect modules to require some tweaking before they can be re-purposed.
+    Although Mojito application developers will have access to a library of modules, we realistically expect modules to require some tweaking before they can be re-purposed.
 Mojito, however, does offer facilities that make it possible and easy to extend existing modules.

-    For example, if you wanted to add a method to the ``Config`` addon because perhaps you would like it to fetch other configurations.
+    A simple and common use case would be extending a built-in addon.
+For example, suppose you want to add a method to the ``Config`` addon that fetches other instance configurations.
 You could accomplish this in a number of different ways, several of which are listed below:

     - Add the method to the ``Config`` addon (``mojito/lib/app/addons/ac/config.common.js``) in the local copy of Mojito.
-      This is not the recommended practice, but probably the easiest and fastest.
+      This is not the recommended practice, but probably the easiest and fastest way to extend the addon.
     - Overwrite the ``Config`` addon by creating the addon ``config.common.js`` in ``{app_dir}/addons/ac`` or ``mojits/{mojit_name}/addons/ac`` with the same code as the built-in ``Config`` addon and then add your method.
-More work and requires copy-pasting, but gives you the functionality of the ``Config`` addon with your own addition(s).
+This requires more work and some redundancy, but your custom add will have the functionality of the ``Config`` addon as well as your additional method.
     - Create a custom addon that uses the same constructor as the built-in ``Config`` and add your new method.
       You'll be able to access your method through the namespace you defined in your custom addon.
 You can use the ``Config`` addon for its functionality and your own addon for the additional method.
     - Create a custom addon that includes ``mojito-config-addon`` in the ``requires`` array.
-In the constructor of your addon, mix the prototype of the ``Config`` addon with the prototype of your addon, which might look something like the following:
+In the constructor of your addon, mix the prototype of the ``Config`` addon with the ``prototype`` of your addon, which might look something like the following:
       ``Y.mix({YourConstructore}.prototype,Y.namespace("mojito.addons.ac").config.prototype);``
       You can then add your own method, and your controller can use your addon that has the functionality of the built-in ``Config`` addon and your added method.

+    See the `Addons <../topics/mojito_extensions.html#addons>`_ section to learn how to create custom addons.